 A re-entry program is designed to help promote successful reintegration of ex-offenders into their communities after their release.
 A re-entry program is committed to helping people find employment and housing to become productive members of citizens.
 Some of the programs offer ex-offenders, vocational training, and help with drug rehabilitation.

 More than likely, convicts are enrolled in a reentry program before their release from prison.
 These types of support systems are put in place in advance, to ensure that these men and women have a pathway to normalcy and eventually success.

 A reentry program may be the only support for those with criminal backgrounds, and both secular and faith-based programs are available.
 The Prisoner Reentry Initiative is supported by the United States Department of Justice.
 This program targets both youthful offenders as well as adults.
-(See links at the end of article for reentry programs)
+(See links at the end of the article for reentry programs)